Public Relations Society of America

-The Public Relations Society of America (PRSA) is a 501(c)(6) not-for-profit organization trade association serving the public relations and communication community.
-It was founded in 1947 by combining the American Council on Public Relations and the National Association of Public Relations Councils.
+The Public Relations Society of America (PRSA) is a 501(c)(6) not-for-profit organization trade association serving the public relations and communications community.
+It was founded in 1947 by merging the American Council on Public Relations and the National Association of Public Relations Councils.
 That same year, it held its first annual conference and award ceremony.

 In 1950, the society created its first code of professional standards, and the current PRSA code of ethics was last updated in 2000.
 PRSA also launched an accreditation program and a student society called the Public Relations Student Society of America in 1968.

 History

 Tim Russert speaks at the plenary session of the 2007 PRSA international conference.

 The Public Relations Society of America was formed in 1947 by combining the American Council on Public Relations and the National Association of Public Relations Councils.
 The society had its first annual conference in Philadelphia, where Richard Falk was given PRSA's first "annual citation" for advancing the field of public relations.

 Several ethical violations in the field led to discussions about ethics within the society.
 The society published its first code of conduct and Anvil awards two years later.
 The code of conduct was later ratified in 1959, and PRSA became the only public relations organization with "an enforceable code" when a Grievance Board was created in 1962 — a process that remained in place until the Code was substantially revised in 2000.

 PRSA merged with the American Public Relations Association in 1961 and started its accreditation program for public relations professionals the next year.
 The Public Relations Student Society of America (PRSSA) was created in 1967 based on suggestions by Professor Walter Seifer of Ohio State University.

 In the 1970s to early 1980s, PRSA's female membership base increased, coinciding with more women pursuing a career in the field.
 PRSA had its first female president in 1972 and a second female President in 1983.
 In 1981, 78 percent of PRSA's student society were women, up from 38 percent in 1968.
 The society grew to 9,000 members by 1981, up from 4,500 members in 1960.

 In 1977, the Federal Trade Commission (FTC) said PRSA's code of conduct inhibited fair competition by requiring members not to solicit clients from other members.
 It issued a consent order that required PRSA to remove content from its code of conduct that contained sexist language, discouraged soliciting clients from other members, or encouraged price-fixing activities.
 PRSA's first definition of public relations was created in 1982 as "Public relations helps an organization and its publics adapt mutually to each other."
 In 1986, PRSA's then President Anthony Franco resigned from his post after it was revealed he was accused of insider trading by the U.S. Securities and Exchange Commission.
 The PRSA's philanthropy arm, the PRSA Foundation, was founded in 1990.